nyu-devops/lab-flask-bdd/README.md

 This repository is a lab from the *NYU DevOps and Agile Methodologies* graduate course [CSCI-GA.2820-001](https://cs.nyu.edu/courses/fall22/CSCI-GA.2820-001/) on Behavior Driven Development with Flask and Behave

-The sample code is using [Flask micro-framework](http://flask.pocoo.org/) and is intended to be deployed to Kubernetes on [IBM Cloud](https://cloud.ibm.com/).
+The sample code is using [Flask micro-framework](http://flask.pocoo.org/) and is intended to be deployed to Kubernetes using [K3D](https://k3d.io).
 It also uses [PostgreSQL](https://www.postgresql.org) as a database.

 ## Introduction